Gardening:

 * Trucker's work days got switched so we ended up with a day off together!
 Yay!
 We decided to take a trip out of town.
 Trucker had bought a Groupon for a steep discount on a car-safari type activity.
 It was $18 for two people; usually $25 each.
 Parking was free.
 It was about 2 1/2 hours away at the lake.
 We enjoyed our morning drive, talking and singing together.
 You could drive through the safari section and feed animals (one cup of feed was provided; we didn't buy any additional).
 I got slobbered on by a Highland beef and Trucker got nibbled by a moose.
 As you do.
 Afterwards there was a pig race (arguably the worst thing I've ever seen) and a small zoo.
 While I'm generally not keen on zoos, it was a fun thing to do once.
 We went swimming at the lake for a little bit (at a free state park) and had a lot of fun laughing together.
 We got lunch at a slightly overpriced restaurant near the park, but we drank water and split a small pizza that was slightly less than the cost of a single entree.
 Also, we had brought snacks, so we only got the one meal out.
 We drove to Marblehead Lighthouse.
 We enjoyed the small museum (free) and took a $3 tour so we could walk up the lighthouse to look out over the lake.
 Totally worth it.
 Overall, the trip ended up costing little.
 Safari: $18.
 Lunch: $20.
 Tour: $6.
 Gas: $20.
 Total cost: $64.

-* This week was Doodle's birthday.
+* We went out for a couple free coffee dates using our travel mugs for the special promotion at Panera.* This week was Doodle's birthday.
 I took her out for coffee and a light breakfast.
 I'd bought a groupon for a higher end breakfast place that she wanted to try, but since she wasn't feeling 100% she didn't want to waste it that day.
 We enjoyed talking, stopped to visit her dad and went grocery shopping to get her the perfect birthday cake.
 I adore this girl.

 * Trucker started taking a free philosophy class.
 It is taught by a local professor and meets once a week.
 He is learning a lot and enjoying meeting new people.